Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 The order in which to resolve different record types.
 The `LAST` type means the type of the last successful lookup (for the specified name).
-The format is a (case insensitive) comma separated list.
+The format is a case- insensitive comma-separated list.

 ### dns_valid_ttl